 My Last Duchess Summary – Lines 1-15

 Alfonso shows the painting of his deceased Duchess exhibited on the wall.
-He feels that the image is alive and remarks the painting as a remarkable achievement.
+He feels that the image is alive and discerns the painting as a remarkable achievement.
 He reveals that the artist is Fra Pandolf who spent a day to complete the portrait.
 His artistry has resulted in the life like image of the Duchess and he asks the emissary to examine the painting.

 The Duke acknowledges that whenever strangers look at the painting, they want to ask how the artist was able to achieve such depth in emotion.
 So, he answers the emissary without a question being asked.
 Moreover, the Duke is the only one who can unveil the curtain of the painting and answer the questions as no else is allowed to go near the painting.

 Alfonso explains that his last Duchess expressed joy not only in the presence of her husband [the Duke], but also when others are present.
 It is the reason for her cheeks to express joy in the presence of Fra Pandolf.